 Either way you decide to build, the main goal is to a chicken run that’s not only cheap, but provides protection and comfort.
-Whether it be a mansion run or simple, your chickens will be thankful!
+Whether it be a mansion run or something simple, your chickens will be thankful!

 Sarah Rodriguez is a homesteading wife and mother of five living in Appalachia.
 She grew up in a homesteading and logging family.

 She and her husband Arnie work their 10-acre homestead together alongside their growing family.
 Sarah honed her self-reliance skills through 4-H and FFA at an early age and is now teaching her children to live off the land, raise livestock, and the importance of both sustainability and frugality.